performant-software/Neatline/docs/final/adding-vector-geometry.md

   4. Paste the SVG markup into the "SVG" box.

   5. Optionally, set a custom "Density" value.
-This field controls the number of points that Neatline will generate when converting SVG `<path>` elements to hard-coded spatial coordinates - lower numbers produce "blockier" shapes, higher numbers produce "smoother" shapes.
+This field controls the number of points that Neatline will generate when converting SVG `<path>` elements to hard-coded spatial coordinates - low numbers produce "blocky" shapes, high numbers produce "smooth" shapes.

   6. Click **Parse**.
 Behind the scenes, Neatline converts the SVG markup into geospatial coordinates.